itsToggle/plex_debrid/README.md

 >  5. You and your home users can now stream cached torrents from your debrid service/s!
 >
 >  </details>

+more personal media server setup instructions to come soon.

 ### 3) Setup plex_debrid: